sunliang3361/fnbtools/README.md

   * -a print all homo deletions in mutant including the deletions exist in control * sample [0|1, default:0]
   * -r the overlapping rate between gaps and informative deletion at the same * genomic regions [default:0.9]
   * -d the minimal distance between the breakpoint of informative reads and the * start postion of gap [default:20]
-  * -b the minimal crossed reads when there is no clipped reads [default:3]
+  * -b the minimal crossed reads when there is no clipped reads or small deletion reads [default:3]
   * -s the minimal small deletion reads [default:2]
   * -i the minimal total number of clipped reads and small deletion reads [default:2]
   * -f the minimal flanking reads up and downstream of deletions [default:1]